Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8.2.
 Write a program that read a positive integer and display sum of its digit 8.3.
 Write a program that read any positive integer and display reverse

-5.4.
-Write a program that read any decimal number and display equivalent binary number 5.5.
-Write a program that read any decimal number and display equivalent octal number 5.6.
+8.4.
+Write a program that read any decimal number and display equivalent binary number 8.5.
+Write a program that read any decimal number and display equivalent octal number 8.6.
 Write a program that read any decimal number and display equivalent hexadecimal number

-5.7.
-Write a program that read two numbers and display GCD(greatest common divisor) 5.8.
-Write a program that read two numbers and display LCM(least common multiple) 5.9.
+8.7.
+Write a program that read two numbers and display GCD(greatest common divisor) 8.8.
+Write a program that read two numbers and display LCM(least common multiple) 8.9.
 Write a program that read two numbers(x,y) and display x^y (x power y) using loop

-5.10.
-Write a program that read two numbers(n,r) and display nPr(Permutation) 5.11.
+8.10.
+Write a program that read two numbers(n,r) and display nPr(Permutation) 8.11.
 Write a program that read two numbers(n,r) and display nCr(Combination)

-5.12.
-Write a program that read any integer and display its digital root (using loop) 5.13.
+8.12.
+Write a program that read any integer and display its digital root (using loop) 8.13.
 Write a program that read any integer and test that is prime or not

-5.14.
-Write a program that prints all prime numbers from 1 to n 5.15.
-Write a program that prints all prime numbers from m to n (m > n) 5.16.
+8.14.
+Write a program that prints all prime numbers from 1 to n 8.15.
+Write a program that prints all prime numbers from m to n (m > n) 8.16.
 Write a program that count total prime numbers from 1 to n

-5.17.
+8.17.
 Write a program that displays first n prime numbers.
-5.18.
-Write a program that displays first n Fibonacci 5.19.
-Write a program that displays all fibonacci numbers from 1 to n 5.20.
+8.18.
+Write a program that displays first n Fibonacci 8.19.
+Write a program that displays all fibonacci numbers from 1 to n 8.20.
 Write a program that determine a number fibonacci or not

+10. One Dimensional Array